geigerf/STAG_slim/README.md

 |--classification
 |    |--metadata.mat
 ```
+Use a runtime argument
+`--dataset [path to metadata.mat]` to specify its location.
 The images in the dataset are for illustration only and are not used by this code.
 More information about the dataset structure is availble in [http://stag.csail.mit.edu](http://stag.csail.mit.edu).

-3. Alternatively, extract the dataset to a different folder and use a runtime argument
-`--dataset [path to metadata.mat]` to specify its location.

 ## Object classification